copper-engine/copper-monitoring/README.md

 Monitoring GUI and server for COPPER

 ## Server
-Server is simple proxy for jmx based on Jolokia and Grizly server.
-It uses jolokia to handle jmx calls to your copper application.
+Server is simple proxy for JMX based on Jolokia and Grizzly server.
+It uses Jolokia to handle JMX calls to your Copper Application.

-Note that your copper application should be running with turned on jmx.
-For example it can be runed with next parameters:
+Note that your Copper Application should be running with JMX and a JMX port exposed.
+Take the following VM parameters for example:
 `-Dcom.sun.management.jmxremote=true -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.port=1099 -Dcom.sun.management.jmxremote.ssl=false`

 * Securing application